TUVIMEN/hdporncomics/README.md

 If your script got interrupted in the middle of scraping, there is a chance that chapter links were not saved to `links` file, you can correct that by running

     { find manhwa -type f | xargs jq -r '.chapters[].link'; cat links; } | sort -u | sponge links

+## Results

+You can see scraped results [here](https://huggingface.co/datasets/hexderm/hdporncomics).